Where does Fazer's cocoa come from?

 What are Fazer's criteria for the responsible production of cocoa?

-Fazer's criteria for responsible cocoa production are based on the principles of the World Cocoa Foundation: People, Profit and the Planet.
+Fazer's criteria for responsible cocoa production are based on the following principles: People, Profit and the Planet.
 Fazer's criteria also include traceability.

 Fazer has drawn up a list of criteria under each of these principles.